cryptekbits/GeoDash/README.md

 - Smart autocomplete that works with just a few characters (3+)
 - Prefix-based search for better UI autocomplete experience
 - Population-based sorting for more relevant results
+- Location-aware search that prioritizes results based on user's coordinates or country
 - Support for both SQLite and PostgreSQL databases
 - Command-line interface
 - API server mode